How to Eliminate Excessive Suds in my Whirlpool Front Load Washer

 Use only High Efficiency (HE) detergent.
-Using non-HE detergent or more than the manufacturer's recommended amount of detergent can cause excessive suds.
+Using non-HE detergent or more than the manufacturer's recommended amount of soap can cause excessive suds.
 The excess suds can cause the washer to run at a reduced spin speed, which will result in very wet loads.
 It can also increase the cycle time due to an increase in rinses trying to eliminate the suds.

 If you see "Sud" or "Sd" with the Rinse status light on, the washer is in the process of removing suds.
 Let the cycle continue.

-Did you use "no splash" or "easy pour" liquid chlorine bleach?
+Did you use "no splash" or "easy-pour" liquid chlorine bleach?

 This type of liquid chlorine bleach contains a thickening agent that may create excess suds in washers.
-If this is the case, run the washer empty, using regular liquid bleach products, or clean with affresh® washer cleaner before running another load.
+If this is the case, run the machine empty, using regular liquid bleach products, or clean with affresh® washer cleaner before running another load.

 Clean with affresh® washer cleaner

-Use affresh® washer cleaner every 30 days to keep washer fresh and reduce detergent build up.
+Use affresh® washer cleaner every 30 days to keep washer fresh and reduce detergent build-up.

 affresh® cleaners are available at many retailers.
 Find one here.

 If your washing machine has a bulk dispenser feature check the following:

 - Is the bulk dispenser enabled?
 If it is, there is no need to add additional detergent to the load.
 Doing so could cause excessive suds.